-Pitch schedule templates are used to schedule pitches for the Schedulers of your organization.
+Pitch Schedule Templates are a great tool to schedule pitches for the Schedulers of your organization.
 This tool allows you to make pre-determined schedule formats because it is much easier to use a template to schedule pitches over multiple shifts, days, and lines at once vs. creating pitches individually, manually one by one.
 Once pitch schedules are created, they can be tied to lines in the line setup or in the pitch template configuration.
 Multiple lines running the same shift configuration can then all use the same single template to build the Pitch Board.

 Make sure that you have shifts created and assigned to the lines you wish to use production on.
 Shifts cannot overlap as that will cause conflicts with scheduling pitches.